Experience Limerick City culture

 Get out into the Ballyhoura Mountains to take in some fresh country air and breathtaking views in this walker’s paradise.
 If you’re up for a challenge, walk along the Ballyhoura Way, a 90km trail that features wooded paths, rich bogland, river bank walks and rugged mountain passes.

 If you’re after something a bit more high-octane, test yourself with some off-road mountain biking on the Ballyhoura Mountain Bike Trails, the largest mountain bike trail network of its kind in Ireland, with five loop trails to suit every age and ability.

 Take a Hawk Walk

 Just a half an hour’s drive from Ballyhoura Mountains, visit Animal Magic in Kilmallock where you can do a hawk walk or try your hand at falconry.
 It’s a rare chance to handle trained owls, hawks and falcons and to spend some time with these magnificent birds.

 Hailed as ‘Ireland’s prettiest village’, the quaint heritage town of Adare is a postcard perfect mix of cute thatched craftsman cottages and ancient ruins.
 To find out more about the place or pick up some local craftwork, call into the Adare Heritage Centre.
-For a truly memorable meal, the Wild Geese Restaurant’s award-winning food won’t disappoint.
+Tuck into a locally-sourced lunch or dinner at Timmy Mac's Bistro in Fitzgerald's Woodland House Hotel.

 If you have time in Limerick...